amphora-atlas/web-app-recruiting/README.md

 Please spend no more than 90 minutes on this!

-When you're done, commit your work to a private github repo and send a link to careers@agora.finance, along with a brief description of how you would enhance this feature and what further steps are needed for your code to be 100% production-ready.
+When you're done, commit your work to a private github repo and send a link to fe-technical-interview@agora.finance, along with a brief description of how you would enhance this feature and what further steps are needed for your code to be 100% production-ready.

 Good luck!